farihat13/farihat13.github.io/_posts/2020-08-19-education.md

 ##### Computer Science and Engineering, Bangladesh University of Engineering and Technology

-<fh2> Thesis: A Privacy-enhanced Approach for Planning Safe Routes with Crowdsourced Data and Computation </fh2>
+Thesis: *A Privacy-enhanced Approach for Planning Safe Routes with Crowdsourced Data and Computation*

 <!-- <font size="4"> Computer Science and Engineering, Bangladesh University of Engineering and Technology </font>
 <font size="3"> Thesis: A Privacy-enhanced Approach for Planning Safe Routes with Crowdsourced Data and Computation </font> -->

-##### Bachelor of Science | July 2014 - October 2018
+#### Bachelor of Science | July 2014 - October 2018

 ##### Computer Science and Engineering, Bangladesh University of Engineering and Technology

-<fh2> Thesis: An Efficient Approach for Real-Time Crowdsourced Package Delivery using Public Transport Networks </fh2>
+Thesis: *An Efficient Approach for Real-Time Crowdsourced Package Delivery using Public Transport Networks*

 <!-- <font size="4"> Computer Science and Engineering, Bangladesh University of Engineering and Technology </font>
 <font size="3"> Thesis: An Efficient Approach for Real-Time Crowdsourced Package Delivery using Public Transport Networks </font> -->